 Universal Orlando is the second-most visited theme park complex in Orlando.
 At about 675 acres, it comprises two theme parks (Universal Studios Florida and Islands of Adventure), the CityWalk Orlando dining-and-entertainment district, and five on-site hotels.

-The resort features five official on-site hotels: Loews Royal Pacific Hotel, the Hard Rock Hotel, Loews Portofino Bay Hotel & Spa, Cabana Bay Beach Resort, and Loews Sapphire Falls Resort.
-All five hotels are located in close proximity to the Universal Orlando theme parks, accessible via a free water taxi or shuttle bus service to the theme parks and CityWalk.
+The resort features eight official on-site hotels: Universal's Cabana Bay Beach Resort, Universal's Endless Summer Resort, Universal's Aventura Hotel, the Hard Rock Hotel, Loews Royal Pacific Hotel, Loews Portofino Bay Hotel & Spa and Loews Sapphire Falls Resort.
+All eight hotels are located in close proximity to the Universal Orlando theme parks, accessible via a free water taxi or shuttle bus service to the theme parks and CityWalk.
 An added benefit to staying at one of these properties is that the guests get free Express Pass access at the theme parks, letting them bypass the regular queue at many attractions.

 - Where to Stay at Universal Orlando Resort